In Exercises 7–18, find the indicated area under the standard nor... | Channels for Pearson+

 Z-scores

-A z-score is a statistical measurement that describes a value's relationship to the mean of a group of values.
-It is calculated by subtracting the mean from the value and then dividing by the standard deviation.
-Z-scores are essential for determining the area under the standard normal curve, as they allow us to find probabilities associated with specific values.
+A Z-score indicates how many standard deviations a data point is from the mean of a distribution.
+It is calculated by subtracting the mean from the data point and dividing by the standard deviation.
+In the context of the standard normal distribution, a Z-score of -1.95 means the value is 1.95 standard deviations below the mean.

 Recommended video: